Core Web Vitals: Ways to Improve the New Ranking Factor

-More importantly, 90% of site owners are unaware of what Core Web Vitals are and how to check their site for compliance.
+Most site owners are unaware of what Core Web Vitals are and they don’t know how to check their site for Web Vitals compliance.

 Have you done the testing?